Form 1099-C, Cancellation of Debt, reports cancelled debt to both you and the IRS.

 - Insolvency is just one exclusion available on IRS Form 982, Reduction of Tax Attributes.

 Hi, I’m Gary Bode, an insolvency CPA accountant with a virtual office to help you wherever you live.
 Yes, I prepare debt cancellation tax returns.
 Form 982 became a niche for us during the Recession, probably because of this website drawing clients from across the country.
-But, sadly, I’m expecting cancelled debt to remain a huge issue in the 2016 tax season (for 2015 tax returns.
+But, sadly, I’m still seeing lots cancelled debt in the 2016 tax season (for 2015 tax returns).
 That’s based on proactive calls from Folks expecting a 2015 Form 1099-C, and chatter from the CPA and financial fields and my 2015 cancelled debt tax preparations.
 I’ll present the most common FAQs I field on IRS tax Form 1099-C and Form 982.
 Plus a few tips I’ve learned over the years as an insolvency CPA.
 The Form 982 instructions get complex quick and you’d have to know some tax and accounting concepts to have them make sense.

 Please note our testimonials and post comments feature CPAs and other tax preparers.